OWASP/owasp.github.io/_posts/2020-05-22-AppSecDaysSoS.md

 The OWASP Foundation set out to bring the community together and provide alternative education in these uncertain times.
 We were able to do this economically for participants thanks to our generous sponsors, without whom, this event would not have been possible.

-Thank you to Accunetix, DevSecOps Academy, Netsprker, and ZeroNorth!
+Thank you to Acunetix, DevSecOps Academy, Netsparker, and ZeroNorth!
 These sponsors not only helped keep the conference affordable but also gave away over $800 in prizes to participants.<!--more-->

 The Foundation would also like to give a shout out to the CtF winners: